COVID-19 HOT MEAL PROGRAM

 The New American Dream Foundation, Inc. (TNADF) is a 501(c)(3) organization created to promote our nation's rich immigrant history, highlighting the cultural, social, and economic contributions of all immigrants, and the core American values of equal opportunity, progress, and freedom in the areas of education, health, and civic engagement.

 Considering the impact, the COVID-19 pandemic has had on families in the Danbury area, in April of 2020, The New American Dream Foundation (TNADF) postponed its annual scholarship gala.
 TNADF placed all its efforts on supporting the community's immediate needs as we fight the virus through the creation of its TNADF COVID-19 Hot Meal Program.
-The program has served children and families served nearly 8,000 meals over the spring/ summer of 2020 and an additional 9,000 to senior’s summer/ fall/ winter of 2020 meals purchased at cost from The Amber Room Colonnade, the official venue for its annual gala, a total of over 17,000 meals to date.
+Since the start of the pandemic in 2020, the program has served children, families, and seniors in Danbury with over 18,000 meals purchased at cost from The Amber Room Colonnade, the official venue for its annual gala.
+The gala has been re-sheduled for September 17th, 2021 (For more information click HERE.)

 It raised over $60,000 through small online contributions from individuals and grants from local and global corporations and foundations such as the RobyDodd Family Charitable Foundation, Inc. Union Savings Bank, Savings Bank of Danbury, The United Way of Western CT, Tufts Health Plan Foundation, and of the CT Health Foundation.